avidbiscuit/ait-wiki/content/blocks/door.md

 Opening the **Interior Door** while in flight would cause most entitys (including players) inside the **TARDIS Interior** will be sucked towards the door and would be located at the previous TARDIS Location.

-When your in flight you can hear when you are near the **Interior Door** the sound of the vortex and when landed if theres lava infront of The TARDIS then you can hear bubbling noises from the lava and even water!
-You can also hear the weather outside too.
+When your in flight and are near the **Interior Door** you can hear the sound of the vortex and when landed (if theres lava or water infront of The TARDIS) you can hear bubbling noises!
+This also happend if there is weather outside too.
+Also during flight, you can see the time-vortex (this is enabled in the AIT-config `/ait-confic`, you can change what it looks like in the monitor by pressing the buttons next to "hum").
+For this i recommend you turn on the shields so you dont get pulled out, and if you disable p116 you will start to spin.

 ![Police Box Interior Door](images/interior_door/policebox_interior_door.png)